 I have specialized training in these areas:

-If you need more time than the standard 45 minute session, then extra time will be billed at the same rate.
-Out-of-session correspondence will also be billed at my standard rate.
+If you need more time than the standard 45 minute session, then extra time will be billed.
+Out-of-session correspondence will also be billed at my current rate.

 After you have scheduled an appointment to meet with me, my office assistant will email you intake paperwork that needs to be completed online and submitted before your first appointment.
 Completing this beforehand will allow more time for you to speak with me in session about the issues that bring you to counseling.